kingtran2112/save_the_date/Optimize-list.md

 * Support reponsive
 * Do refactor for carousel component
 * Convert img to .webp
+* Using cloudinary for img to make it faster when render img
 * Add lazy loading to Carousel
 * Support multi language
 * "react-photo-collage": "^1.0.7",